lchop/Cpp_guide/C++.md

 	e.GetName();
 	}
 ~~~
 There is a difference of performance, using member initialiser list is more performante because when you don't  you create one initialization with the default constructor and one with the actual constructor.
+See the example done here:

 Example: